 Unraveling Pain and Suffering

-Economic damages, the cost of property damage, medical costs, and lost wages, are relatively easy to calculate.
-It is not as easy to determine the value of non-economic damages, “pain and suffering”, as there is no 100% fixed dollar amount associated with “pain and suffering.”
-We often figure out the value of a particular injury or death by referencing similar past settlements and verdicts and then communicate this information to insurance claim adjusters, defense attorneys, judges, and juries.
+Unlike economic damages, such as property damage costs, medical expenses, and lost wages, the value of non-economic damages like “pain and suffering” is not straightforward to calculate.
+There is no fixed dollar amount associated with it.
+Typically, the value of a specific injury or death is determined by referencing similar past settlements and verdicts, which is then communicated to insurance claim adjusters, defense attorneys, judges, and juries.

-The process of deterring the value of damages for “pain and suffering” is one of the more challenging issues involved in any personal injury or wrongful death case.
-Choosing the right legal team to handle your case may be the most important decision of your life and crucial to a successful outcome.
-Select a local New York City personal injury lawyer with a proven reputation to give you a knowledgeable case evaluation, solid legal advice, and the attention you and your family deserve in your time of need.
+Assessing the value of damages for “pain and suffering” is one of the most challenging aspects of any personal injury or wrongful death case.
+Choosing the right legal team to handle your case is crucial for a successful outcome.
+It’s essential to select a local New York City personal injury lawyer with a proven reputation who can provide you with a knowledgeable case evaluation, solid legal advice, and the attention you and your family deserve during your time of need.

-At Peter DeFilippis & Associates, we are highly skilled at assessing fault and damages so you can determine if you have a viable claim worth pursuing in a court of law.
-We fight to obtain the maximum amounts for past and future pain and suffering damages on behalf of our clients.
-Consultations with us are always free and we do not get paid unless we recover money for you and your family.
-Contact us today.
-Call 212-227-4001 or 914_478-7777.
+Our team at Peter DeFilippis & Associates excels in assessing fault and damages, helping you determine if you have a viable claim worth pursuing in court.
+We are dedicated to fighting for the maximum amount of past and future pain and suffering damages on behalf of our clients.
+Our consultations are always free, and we only get paid if we successfully recover money for you and your family.
+Don’t hesitate to contact us today for assistance.
+Call 212-227-4001 or 914-478-7777.